rackspace/runway/docs/source/module_configuration/cloudformation.rst

   environment: dev
   customer: contoso
   region: us-west-2
-  # The stacker bucket is the S3 bucket (automatically created) where templates
+  # This S3 bucket (automatically created) is where templates are uploaded
-  # are uploaded for deployment (a CloudFormation requirement for large templates)
+  # for deployment (a CloudFormation requirement for large templates)
-  stacker_bucket_name: stacker-contoso-us-west-2
+  cfngin_bucket_name: cfngin-contoso-us-west-2

 .. rubric:: Stack Config (yaml file)

-These files can have any name ending in .yaml (they will be evaluated in alphabetical order):
+These files can have any name ending in ``.yaml`` (they will be evaluated in alphabetical order):

 .. code-block:: yaml

-  # Note namespace/stacker_bucket_name being substituted from the environment
+  # Note namespace/cfngin_bucket_name being substituted from the environment
   namespace: ${namespace}
-  stacker_bucket: ${stacker_bucket_name}
+  cfngin_bucket: ${cfngin_bucket_name}

   stacks:
     myvpcstack:  # will be deployed as contoso-dev-myvpcstack